For landholders

 What is the opportunity?

-The Somerset Catchment Market is a new opportunity for farmers and landholders to earn money by creating new woodlands, wetlands and undertaking arable reversion projects.
+The Somerset Catchment Market is a new opportunity for farmers and landholders to earn money by creating new woodlands, wetlands and undertaking arable reversion and cover crop projects.

 These nature-based projects will deliver valuable environmental services - such as increased biodiversity, carbon sequestration, natural flood risk management and nutrient mitigation.